top of page

 Here are our perspectives on the question, What on earth is Dance/Movement Therapy?

-Lea Nasrallah – Regional Representative from Ontario:
+Lea Nasrallah – Professional member

 Dance movement therapy is a modality of psychotherapy where creativity is key.
 We work from a holistic point of view using movement, play, music, and other props to express and explore feelings.
 There is no right or wrong way of structuring the session as long as it’s professional and safe for the client and the therapist.
 The use of non-verbal communication plays a big role in the therapeutic process and the verbal reflection that could happen during the session brings another level of insight.
 In a nutshell, Dance therapy is being with the person, attuning to their movement, and finding a safe and creative way to navigate their life.